German-Sausage/ui-utils-GS/README.md

-# UI-Utils is a client-side mod for exploit hunting in Minecraft Java editiod
+# UI-Utils is a client-side mod for exploit hunting in Minecraft Java edition

 This is a complete rewrite inspired by https://github.com/Coderx-Gamer/ui-utils